davidfekke/fek.io/src/blog/2021-12-27/top-5-programming-languages-to-learn-in-2022.md

 ## Conclusion

 These languages just scratch the surface of some of the popular languages that are out there to learn.
 I sure that there are some I have not mentioned in this post that deserved to be mentioned.

+If you are looking for a scripting language, consider learning Python or JavaScript.
+If you are looking at enterprise development, you might want to take a look at C# or Java.
+If you are interested in writing lower level applications, C/C++ or Rust might fill that need.

+If you are looking at doing high performance cloud based applications, you can take a look at Go lang or Rust.